Collection inventory

 Photograph of Alexia Kathryn Tsairis

-Alexia Kathryn Tsairis (1968-1988) was a junior at Syracuse University's S.I.
-Newhouse School of Public Communications majoring in photojournalism.
-She was also an accomplished student athlete, and played for Syracuse University's women's volleyball team.
-Alexia had spent the fall 1988 semester in London.
-Her mentor, Professor David Sutherland, recalled she had been selected by both the faculty and her peers as "the most talented and promising photographer in the group" of photojournalism students.
-By her senior year of college, Alexia had spent two summers working in the Graphic and Photo Departments of the Associated Press.
-Even before graduation, her promising career was under way.
-Alexia's bright future was cut short by the December 21, 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland.
-She was survived by her parents, Peter and Aphrodite, her brother, George Alex, and sister, Ariadne.
+Alexia Kathryn Tsairis (1968-1988) was among the 270 victims of the bombing of Pan Am Flight 103 over Lockerbie, Scotland on December 21, 1988.
+She was a junior at Syracuse University's S.I.
+Newhouse School of Public Communications majoring in photojournalism and spent the fall 1988 semester studying abroad in London, England.
+She was also an accomplished student athlete and played for Syracuse University's women's volleyball team.
+Her mentor, Professor David Sutherland, recalled she was selected by both the faculty and her peers as "the most talented and promising photographer in the group" of photojournalism students.
+Alexia had spent two summers working in the Graphic and Photo Departments of the Associated Press.

 Alexia Foundation Logo